Chi-Chi's: Revival

 On December 3, 2024, it was announced that the restaurant chain would re-launch in the United States in 2025.
 Michael McDermott, son of original owner, Marno McDermott, would lead and operate the new restaurants as Chi-Chi's Restaurants, LLC.
 Hormel Foods, the current owner of the Chi-Chi's trademark, has allowed the use of the Chi-Chi's name for the physical restaurant locations.
 A few months later, McDermott announced that he would convert his two Rojo Mexican Grill restaurants in St. Louis Park and Maple Grove to the revived Chi-Chi’s brand.
 The first restaurant in the revived chain opened in St. Louis Park, Minnesota on October 6, 2025.
-The menu of the revived concept appears to be a mixture of favorites from the old restaurant's plus a few items from the Roja's menu.
-Although initial reviews seems mostly positive, it is too early to tell if the business would be economically viable.
-For others, reviews seems mixed.
+The second Rojo Mexican Grill in Maple Grove was closed for good in November 2025 with the previously announced conversion plans being scrapped.
+No announcements were made about the construction of a possible second Chi-Chi's location.
+The new menu of the revived concept combined several items from the defunct chain's old menu with items from Rojo's menu.

+Grocery brand

+In 1987, Hormel Foods acquired the rights to produce and market Chi-Chi's branded salsa and related products in the United States.
+The venture was producing $60 million annually by 1996.
+In 2009, Hormel formed a 50:50 joint venture with Mexico-based food manufacturer Herdez Del Fuerte called MegaMex Foods, LLC, to manufacture and distribute Mexican food products in the United States.
+The Chi-Chi's brand was part of the new company along with other related food brands such as Herdez, La Victoria, and Búfalo brands.

+The Chi-Chi's brand is distributed in major supermarkets and discount stores, and it includes salsas, dips, tortillas, tortilla chips, and taco seasoning mixes.